etienne-monier/inpystem/docs/source/user/restoration.rst

 is a spatial finite difference operator and :math:`\mathcal{I}` is the set of all sampled pixels.

-The method to give to the :meth:`~.signals.AbstractStemAcquisition.restore` method is :code:`CLS`.
+The method to give to the :meth:`~.signals.AbstractStem.restore` method is :code:`CLS`.
 The associated function is resp. :func:`~.restore.LS_CLS.CLS`.

 The input parameters are: